dataArtisans/flink-training-web/web/exercises/trainingData.md

 ---
 layout: page
-title: Training DataSet
+title: Mail Data Set
-permalink: /exercises/trainingData.html
+permalink: /exercises/mailData.html
 ---

-All exercises of this training use a data set that is derived from the public archives of Apache Flink's developer mailing list (dev@flink.apache.org).
+The Mail Data Set is derived from the public archives of Apache Flink's developer mailing list (dev@flink.apache.org).

-## Flink Developer Mailing List Archive

 All communication within Apache projects is happening on or is mirrored to mailing lists.
 Most of these lists are public and archived.
 The archives of each public mailing list, such as Apache Flink's developer mailing list, are online available as Mbox files for each individual month.
 For example, the archived mails of dev@flink.apache.org for December 2014 are available under the URL [http://mail-archives.apache.org/mod_mbox/flink-dev/201412.mbox](http://mail-archives.apache.org/mod_mbox/flink-dev/201412.mbox).

 ### Download the Raw Mail Archive Data